 A few examples from the top of my head:

-10. Working closely together with coders, programmers, art directors, interaction designers and big data engineers, incorporating them into the strategic communication process.
-And oh, did I mention how content and platforms must work on all types of screens?
+- Cross-functional teams.
+Working closely together with coders, programmers, art directors, interaction designers and big data engineers, incorporating them into the strategic communication process.

 Boom.
 Instead of seeing digital marketing specialists disappear, they constantly get better positions within companies. and they start new innovative agencies.